ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-storage.md

 ### RAID

+RAID can be implemented on EBS or Instance Store volumes.

-- RAID 0 - striping; good performance; 128k or 256k block size preferred
+- RAID 0 - striping; improves IOPS performance only; no fault tolerance; 128k or 256k block size preferred; EBS optimzed instance is preferrable

-- RAID 1 - mirror
+- RAID 1 - mirror; no additional IOPS or throughput; increased fault tolerance

 - RAID 5 - 4 data; 1 chksum; NEVER on EBS